Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    - Transformer Optimized using Cython, to reduce Memory overhead and Reduce CPU Usage, With Reduced Training Time.
 -----
   - Changelog:
-     - v0.9.2:
+     - v0.9.3:
         - [=] New features:
+        - titles and rules is now Optional in all prediction methods, given if X and y samples are provided during prediction.
+        - added guards for saving samples to check for ellipsis object.
+        - Both Asynchronous Prediction and P2P doesnt rely on titles and rules, given if X and y samples are provided.
-        - Replace ensemble fallback in advanced batch prediction with calibration method between Transformer and MLP models.
+        - refined Transformer and MLP training methods.
-        - fixed wrong argument type in hybrid prediction method in advanced prediction method.
+        - Added new method to generate supported samples from the Provided X samples that matched Transformer token embedding

 <img width="1280" height="600" alt="WhatsApp Image 2026-05-27 at 07 16 32" src="https://github.com/user-attachments/assets/4b58a556-45a3-419b-96fd-9c1b76cac574" />